After I’d finished yet another secret binge.

 My experience isn’t unique.
 When I meet clients for the first time, they often describe how they start the day with the best of intentions, how they try to “be good” or “eat healthily”, only to find themselves helplessly bingeing at some point later on.
 Their bewilderment at their behaviour is evident as they describe the enormous amount they eat, as well as the physical pain and emotional anguish they experience once the binge is over.
 I recognise their shame and self-loathing.
 I feel the intensity of their distress and desperation as they ask me “why am I doing this to myself?”

 Contrary to what the media, medical professionals and society at large often assume, people with overeating issues aren’t simply greedy or stupid or lazy.
 Bingeing can seem like out of control, senseless behaviour but it has a very distinct purpose.
 I’ve yet to meet anyone for whom this wasn’t the case and I’d like to share with you a little of my understanding of this very complex issue.

 If someone’s overeating began after they started dieting, then it’s possible their bingeing is a response to the restriction of dieting (this previous post explains more).
 However, if their dysfunctional relationship with food began before they started dieting, and especially if it began in childhood, then it usually indicates that something else was going on that warrants investigation.

-People with overeating issues often feel that they don’t belong, that they’re outsiders, they don’t fit in and they never have.
+People whose eating is emotion-driven often feel that they don’t belong, that they’re outsiders, they don’t fit in and they never have.
 They fear being a nuisance or a burden to others, especially when it comes to their emotional needs.
 They frequently help others while at the same time find it excruciating to ask for help themselves.
 They often project a cheerful exterior masking a feeling of shame which penetrates to their very core.

 What we discover when we explore their childhood is that there are very good reasons why they feel the way they do.